Dr. Stacey appointment

-At SUNY-Oswego, ANGEL is currently used as a course management system.
-If you have worked with Blackboard or similar course management systems before, the transition to ANGEL should be rather straightforward.
+At SUNY-Oswego, Blackboard Learn is used as the college's official course management system.
+If you have worked with other course management systems before, the transition to Blackboard should be rather straightforward.
 You are encouraged to start working on your online course supplements as soon as you have your LakerNet ID.
-As long as you are listed as the instructor of your courses in the college database, your ANGEL course shells should be available for yoyu to work on now.
+As long as you are listed as the instructor of your courses in the college database, your Blackboard Learn course shells should be available for you to work on now.

-Our local campus ANGEL support team can be reached by email at: firstname.lastname@example.org
+Our local campus Blackboard support team can be reached by email at: firstname.lastname@example.org

 The Center for Excellence in Learning and Teaching provides a variety of services to help you get started: